The Numbers

 The Hawkin Cloud is a place to manage your force plate data more in-depth.
 If a test is "failed" and does not get pushed to the cloud it means that something was triggered that our research team deems a poorly collected test.
 This could be any number of things, but the two most common are a poor quiet phase (i.e. weighing period) and a countermovement (i.e. stretch) being present in a squat jump - a movement that is propulsive only.

-Data integrity is important to us, and failing test is just one measure we take to make sure Hawkin users collect more accurate data.
+Data integrity is important to us, and failing tests is just one measure we take to make sure Hawkin users collect more accurate data.

 A Global Sport Technology Leader